-When each individual sharing lodging is an LEA employee: When at least two LEA employees share lodging, the LEA must reimburse each employee for their share of the lodging expense.
+• When each individual sharing lodging is an LEA employee: When at least two LEA employees share lodging, the LEA must reimburse a designated employee for the lodging expense.
 The reimbursement to each employee may not exceed the applicable maximum lodging reimbursement rate.
-Each employee must submit a travel voucher to receive reimbursement.
+The designated employee must submit a travel voucher to receive reimbursement.